 No teams really switched positions at the top of the board, but the favorites fell a little bit back to the pack, and with at least one more major move likely (cough cough Jack Eichel cough cough) there is still some more movement to come with NHL futures odds before the season starts.

-While the Bolts remain one of the NHL betting leaders, they are not the favorite.
+While the Bolts remain one of the NHL betting leaders, they are not the favorites.
 Check out the latest 2021-22 NHL odds to win the Stanley Cup to see who's on top.

 Odds to win the Stanley Cup